 I was one of the three participants accepted into the Public Relations Career Trek.
 We visited five PR firms in three days.
 We went to Edelman, Fleishman Hillard, Starcom, Golin Harris, and Weber Shandwick.

-The Career Center paid for our hotel at the Embassy Suites right in the middle of downtown Chicago.
+The Center for Career Development paid for our hotel at the Embassy Suites right in the middle of downtown Chicago.
 It also happened to be in walking distance of all our companies!
 Once in downtown, we were on our own for getting to the companies on time and making sure we looked professional.
 We would meet up as an entire group for dinner, but other than that, it was really up to us to make sure we did everything we were supposed to.

 When we arrived at each of the companies, we were given a rundown of the company and what types of accounts with which they worked.
 Some of the coolest accounts we saw were the Campbell’s and ALDI accounts.
 (An account in the PR world is the product or company that they are representing.)
 We were shown some of the work that they have done and the thought process that went into getting the work done.
 We were taught basic PR lingo and met with people who worked in the various departments that make up a PR company.
 I think one of the coolest departments was the Crisis Team.
 The Crisis Team in PR firms deal mostly with the negative images and problems that come up for their products.
 We were also invited to join a brainstorm meeting for some of the companies as well!